 The Innovator’s Club

 We are launching a new club this year.
 The ‘Innovator’s Club’ will focus on working Micro:Bit cards.
-These electronic cards teach students how to code computers and build various devices using the unique design of the Micro:Bit.
+These electronic devices provide many opportunities for students to learn how to code and then use this code for different creations.
 During the course of this club, students will have an opportunity to create and innovate using the Micro:Bit.
 It’s a great way to witness the fruits of coding using an inexpensive device.

 This club will run every Wednesday after school from 3:45 PM until 5 PM beginning January 30.
 Students will meet Mr. Gard in the SAB Library Learning Commons.
 Students in grades 3-5 who wish to participate will need to purchase a Micro:Bit card.
 This club is for Sir Adam Beck students only.
 Find the details below: